 Much like other assembly line operations, manufactured homes benefit from the economies of scale resulting from purchasing large quantities of materials, products and appliances.
 Manufactured home builders are able to negotiate substantial savings on many components used in building a home, with these savings passed on directly to the home buyer.

-Today’s manufactured homes have experienced a major evolution in the types and quality of homes being offered to buyers.
-Technological advances are allowing manufactured home builders to offer a much wider variety of architectural styles and exterior finishes that will suit most any buyer’s dreams, all the while allowing the home to blend in seamlessly into most any neighborhood.
+Today’s manufactured homes have experienced an evolution in the types and quality of homes being offered to buyers.
+Technological advances allow manufactured home builders to offer a much wider variety of architectural styles and exterior finishes that will suit most any buyer’s dreams, all the while allowing the home to blend in seamlessly into most any neighborhood.
 Two-story and single-family attached homes are but two of the new styles being generated by factory-built innovation.
 As a result, today’s manufactured homes are offering real housing options for the neglected suburban and urban buyers.

 At the same time, greater flexibility in the construction process allows for each home to be customized to meet a buyer’s lifestyle and needs.
 Interior features now include such features as vaulted ceilings and working fireplaces to state-of-the-art kitchens and baths, giving the home buyer all the features found in traditional, site-built homes.
 Enhanced energy efficiency in manufactured homes, achieved with upgraded levels of insulation and more efficient heating and cooling systems, provide another source of savings for homeowners, especially in this era of rising energy costs.
 Smart buyers are turning to EnergyStar-labeled manufactured homes for substantial savings in many aspects of owning and operating home.